SevketYALCIN/blog/src/pages/blog/create-your-blog-using-gatsby-v2-beta/index.md

 #### Create static pages

-Gatsby exposes a powerful [Node.js API](https://www.gatsbyjs.org/docs/node-apis/).
+GatsbyJS exposes a powerful [Node.js API](https://www.gatsbyjs.org/docs/node-apis/ "Gatsby Node APIs").
 This API is available in the gatsby-node.js file in the root directory of your project.
 Each export found in this file will be run by Gatsby.

 In this case, we only care about the `createPages` and the `onCreateNode` APIs: